mikeyPower/excel/README.md

  To select the next 10 rows in Column A simply type A1:A10 into the box and hit enter.

- ## Split Text Strings Into Multiple Columns By Space/Comma/Delimiter
+ ## Split Text Strings Into Multiple Columns By Space Comma Delimiter

  Select the column list you want to split by delimiter, and click Data > Text to Columns.
 See screenshot: